suhailps93/Synthetic-dataset-generation-for-machine-learning-models/README.md

 - Detect the object and its location in a camera feed after training.

 ##### Step 1: Scan the object
-ASUS Xtion Pro Live RGBD sensor is used to scan the object.
+(ASUS Xtion Pro Live RGBD sensor is used to scan the object.
 For demontration purposes the object was placed on top of a turntable that is rotated with hand to make sure all parts of the object is being scanned.
-The scanner.cpp program helps in scanning.
+The [record.cpp](https://github.com/SuhailPallathSulaiman/Synthetic-dataset-generation-for-machine-learning-models/blob/master/src/record.cpp) program helps in scanning.
 Once the code is run, a pointcloud visualiser will pop up showing the output of the depth camera.
 The program provides three option

   - Crop the output :- The user will have the option to crop the output by inputting X, Y, Z limits, so that only the object of interest is scanned.
   - Start Saving:- Once user is happy with adjusting the cropbox, he can start saving the poinclouds and rotate the object in front of the sensor so that all sides of the object is scanned.
 The user can pause the saving anytime and resume after that.